melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/vaccination-history.md

 ---
 title: Adding vaccination history
 theme: Managing cohorts
-order: 4
+order: 5
 ---

 [[toc]]

-Where relevant, you should upload relevant historic vaccination records for HPV, MenACWY or Td/IPV before scheduling school sessions.
+Where relevant, you should upload relevant historical vaccination records for HPV, MenACWY or Td/IPV before scheduling school sessions.
 This is so that Mavis:

 - knows which vaccinations a child has already had (if applicable)
 - only sends consent requests for children who have not had the vaccine already